slinkp/practical-deep-learning-fastai/README.md

 I updated my [lesson 1 classifer](lessons/01_is_it_a_bird.ipynb): it's now a five-way classifier for bird, kitten, puppy, guitar, bass.
 With some data cleaning as per lesson 2.

-And I updated https://huggingface.co/spaces/slinkp/is_it_a_cat to support both as a tabbed UI.
+And I updated https://huggingface.co/spaces/slinkp/is_it_a_cat to support both versions, as a tabbed UI.

 And I've updated the [web app](https://slinkp.com/static/is_it_a_cat.html) to use the 5-way classifier.

 TIL that apparently when you expose multiple learners in a huggingface app, it will conveniently name the endpoints like "/predict", "/predict_1", et al.
-Don't know if there's a way to control those.
+Don't know if there's a way to control those endpoint names.

 As noted above, i got training working locally on the mac - the current version of `is_it_a_bird.ipynb` was run locally.

 Note that I had to `export PYTORCH_ENABLE_MPS_FALLBACK=1` before running `jupyter notebook` to do that; this is a workaround for the macbook M1 not being supported for some pytorch features.
-It allows those to run on CPU.
+It allows those to run (slowly) on CPU.
-So this lets (some) notebooks work on the M1 which otherwise wouldn't, but they'll probably be significantly slower than on a GPU.
+So this lets (some) notebooks work on the M1 which otherwise wouldn't, but they'll be significantly slower than on a GPU.

-I've hit this often enough that I added it to my .envrc file; you could also add to your shell environment via .bash_profile or whatever.
+I've hit this often enough that I added it to my .envrc file; you could add to your shell environment via .bash_profile or whatever.

 ```
 # .envrc